 Making sure that you have contractor business insurance is only the first step when it comes to starting your own handyman business.

 If you enjoy working with your hands and are always occupied with DIY projects around the home, turning your skill into a handyman can seem like a common-sense move.
-As a handyman, you get to work for yourself, so this is also a good move if you aren’t comfortable with a regular nine-to-five job.
+As a handyman, you get to work for yourself.
+This is also a good move if you aren’t comfortable with a regular nine-to-five job.

 Make it official

 However, deciding to start a business is just the first step to starting a handyman business.
 You will need to take some official steps.
-These will differ from city to city and state to state, so check your local laws regarding starting a new small business and becoming a contractor.
+These will differ from city to city and state to state.
+It’s best to check your local laws regarding starting a new small business and becoming a contractor.

 Once you’ve done so, you’re well on the way to starting a new business.
 However, as with any new business, there are still a lot of things you will need to keep in mind when starting a handyman business: